-The Trust recognises amounts received for the community services consumer directed care provision, which is a pool of funds that are unspent by Community Services Clients.
+The Trust recognises amounts received for the help at home consumer directed care provision, which is a pool of funds that are unspent by Help at Home Clients.
 Clients have the ability to use these unspent funds for future services.
 The Trust considers that this is a liability.